Operation Car Wash: Winding down

 As of September 2020, there were fears that political forces were about to bring an end to Operation Car Wash, according to prosecutors in Brazil.
 Chief prosecutor Deltan Dallagnol said, "Today there is a very strong alignment of political forces against the Operation Car Wash investigation.
 Much more than [just] an operation, the Brazilian effort against corruption itself is at risk."
 One of the reasons Jair Bolsonaro was elected president in 2018, was because of his promises to attack corruption, but since he and his family members became embroiled, he has cooled on it.
 Bolsonaro's attorney general Augusto Aras complained that the investigations went too far, and were biased politically, and campaigned against it, gaining support from Bolsonaro family members such as their son Flavio who was caught up in it.
 Dallagnol claimed that the slowdown and efforts to stop the investigations were because the investigations were getting close to revealing corruption at the highest levels.
 Other branches of government also oppose the investigations, including Congress and the Supreme Court, which have been targets, as well as political parties.
 Analysts see a concerted effort to back down from aggressive anti-corruption efforts in Brazil.

-Dramatizations
+In popular culture

-There are two dramatizations of Operation Car Wash.
-One is the 2017 film Polícia Federal: A Lei É para Todos (Federal Police: The Law Is for Everyone), directed by Marcelo Antunez, and the other is the Netflix series The Mechanism (2018–2019).
+Dramatizations of Operation Car Wash include the 2017 film Polícia Federal: A Lei É para Todos (Federal Police: The Law Is for Everyone) directed by Marcelo Antunez and Netflix series The Mechanism (2018–2019).